Introduction

 System Overview

-The Brevis Prover Network is a decentralized infrastructure that enables smart contracts to offload complex, data-heavy computations to an off-chain network without sacrificing security.
+The Brevis Prover Network (ProverNet) is a decentralized infrastructure that enables smart contracts to offload complex, data-heavy computations to an off-chain network without sacrificing security.

 The Network Architecture